Skip to main content

-Differences over finances are one of the most common issues that lead couples to split up.
-But money-related matters don’t need to become major issues if you both go into your marriage with your eyes wide open.
-And if you keep those lines of communication clear.
+Money related matters don't need to become major issues if you both go into your marriage with your eyes wide open — and keep lines of communication clear.

 Why talking about money matters

-Here are some questions for both you and your future spouse.
-Make sure you answer them thoughtfully and listen to your loved one’s answers carefully.
-Taking the time to do so now will be worth the effort.
+Having a good understanding of how your partner thinks and feels about money can help draw you closer and work toward the same goals.
+Below are questions for both you and your future spouse.
+Make sure you answer them honestly and listen to your partner’s answers carefully.
+It will be worth the effort.

-What assets and accounts are you each bringing into the marriage?
+What assets and accounts are you bringing into the marriage?

 What are your credit scores?